Wake Island (film): Reception

-Critical

 The film received positive reviews from critics.
 Bosley Crowther of The New York Times called it "a film for which its makers deserve a sincere salute.
 Except for the use of fictional names and a very slight contrivance of plot, it might be a literal document of the manner in which the Wake detachment of Marines fought and died in the finest tradition of their tough and indomitable corps."

 Variety agreed and called it "one of the most striking pictures of the year ...
 Never is there pandering to phoney flag-waving, always just a group of normal human beings who knew of no other course than fighting to the end."

 Harrison's Reports called it "Thrilling ...
 The realism of the Japanese attacks, and the stout defense put up by the Marines, are spine-chilling battle scenes that hold one in constant suspense, even though one is aware of the final outcome."
 Film Daily called it a "Stirring epic which will thrill the nation."

 Wake Island placed fourth on Film Dailys year-end nationwide poll of 592 critics selecting the best films of 1942.